The New Jerusalem

 Many pedestrian thoroughfares and some parkland areas would have a glass canopy providing a temperate, controlled environment year round.

 Would William Blake have considered this the New Jerusalem?
 Probably not.
-He was taking about spiritual and moral regeneration, surely.
+He was speaking, surely, about spiritual and moral regeneration.
 But at least it might raise England's quality of life from the lowest in Europe to the point that most of the population would not want to leave.
 And a greener and pleasanter land might well be conducive to moral improvement.

 |London nursery school: The lowest quality of life in Europe|